How long will it take to get connected?

 What if I don’t want to be connected?

 There is no obligation to pay for the fiber connection to your home if you don’t want it.
-However, to make the project financially practical, a minimum of 60% of the homes need to agree to be connected.
-It will help if you talk to your neighbors and let them know about the opportunity.
+However, to make the project financially practical, a minimum of 50 to 60% of the homes in a neighborhood need to agree to be connected.
+In most cases, you can change your mind later but you will still be responsible for your share of the installation costs.

 What happens if the power goes out?